Kosal state movement: 2013

 On 26 August 2013, a 12-hour Kosal Bandh was observed after a call given by the KSCC demanding separate Kosal state.
 Normal life in Sambalpur was paralysed as rail and road communications, shops and offices remained closed for the day.
 At a meeting held in Balangir on 10 August 2013, it was decided that there would be a bandh on 26 August 2013 in Western Odisha.

 The one-day shutdown evoked large response; shops, businesses and educational institutions remained closed while people took to rallies and staged demonstrations at many places.
 They also picketed central and state government offices, banks and other financial institutions.
 Agitators obstructed trains and highways; as result passengers train remained stranded.
 Both government and private buses remained off the road.
 Fuel stations, cinema halls, malls and other commercial centres remained closed.
-KKD, Kosal Raijya Kriyanushtan Committee, Kosal Sena and Kosal Parishad had jointly call for a bandh in the region.
+KKD, Kosal Raijya Kriyanushtan Committee, Kosal Sena and Kosal Parishad had jointly called for a bandh in the region.